 So speed is something to take seriously as it is one expectation of your visitors and users.

-If your website delivers the expectations of visitors and delivers them fast, then it ranks high om user experience.
+If your website delivers the expectations of visitors and delivers them fast, then it ranks high on user experience.
 User experience has a direct relationship on conversion.

-- 40% of people will abandon your site if it takes longer than 3 seconds to load.
+40% of people will abandon your site if it takes longer than 3 seconds to load.
 That says it all.
-If your being on the internet is to deliver a service, pass a message and people's participation and time are important, then you have to take speed very seriously because you may be loosing a large number of clients who are not so patient or get irritated by your website's slow speed.
+If your being on the internet is to deliver a service, pass a message and people's participation and time are important, then you have to take speed very seriously because you may be losing a large number of clients who are not so patient and some may get irritated by your website's slow speed.

 6. Slow Speed Affect Google Ranking